-Lightroom has two primary functions – organizing your photos and editing them.
-Although its organizational tools are powerful, they’re also the most misunderstood, so over the forthcoming weeks, we’ll discuss the best practices for using catalogs, folders, collections and keywords, and then we’ll discuss how to tidy up your existing catalog, if you wish to do so.
-First, however, let’s talk about some of the most common catalog-related misunderstandings.
+Lightroom Classic has two primary functions – organizing your photos and editing them.
+Although its organizational tools are powerful, they’re also the most misunderstood.
+These are some of the most common catalog-related misunderstandings.

 #1 – Your photos are not “in” Lightroom

 When you import photos into Lightroom Classic, they’re not really “in” Lightroom.
 The metadata describing the photos is added to a database (called the catalog) as text records, along with a link to that file on the hard drive.
 Small JPEG previews are also stored next to the catalog, so you can view the photos when the original files are offline.

 Imagine an index of the books in a library.
 The library catalog tells you a little about the book and which shelf it’s stored on, and maybe even gives you a preview of the cover, but it doesn’t contain the book itself.
 The Lightroom catalog works in the same way.

 We look more at the catalog concept here, but for now, remember one thing: don’t delete your original photos thinking that they’re safely stored in Lightroom.
 They’re not.

 #2 – Your photos are not hidden away by Lightroom